thomas-rolland/asd-resilience/README.md

 - Attributable risk and relative risk
 - Linear and ordinal regression between risk and socio-economic features in UK-Biobank
 - Clustering of genes and brain regions based on MRI-derived brain volumes in UK-Biobank
-- Distribution of individuals in terciles of ASD-PGS scores
+- Distribution of individuals in quantiles of ASD-PGS scores

 All raw genetic data are available upon request from [SFARI-base](https://sfari.org/sfari-base), [UK-Biobank](https://www.ukbiobank.ac.uk/), and downloadable from [the Autism Sequencing Consortium](https://genome.emory.edu/ASC/) and [gnomAD](https://gnomad.broadinstitute.org/downloads).
 The full variant calling and quality control pipeline is described in details in the manuscript.
 All phenotypic data for SSC and SPARK cohorts are available upon request from [SFARI-base](https://sfari.org/sfari-base).
 All functioning/cognitive metrics and MRI-based brain volumes for UK-Biobank individuals are available upon request from [UK-Biobank](https://www.ukbiobank.ac.uk/).